openshift/training/beta-4-setup.md

 separate "applications" that we want to wire together.

 ### Create a New Project
-As the `root` user, create another new project for this "wiring" example.
-This time we'll make it belong to `alice`:

-    osadm new-project wiring --display-name="Exploring Parameters" \
-    --description='An exploration of wiring using parameters' \
-    --admin=alice

 Open a terminal as `alice`:

     # su - alice

-Then:
+Then, create a project for this example:

-    osc project wiring
+    osc new-project wiring --display-name="Exploring Parameters" \

-Remember, your password was probably "redhat".
+    --description='An exploration of wiring using parameters'

 Log into the web console as `alice`.
 Can you see `joe`'s projects and content?